When you have a need for Marketing & Public Relations services, you want to hire a firm that gets results!

 We are located in the Twin Cities of Minneapolis-St. Paul, but are able to service clients in cities throughout the United States.
 Want to learn more about our services?
 Browse this website then contact us for a publicity consult.

-Learn more about the book or pick up a copy at www.KathleenNovak.com.
+Learn more about this book, or pick up a copy today at www.MarkRistau.com.